Account Balances

 • Reverse Account Transfer

-Program API responsenew_balanceCreate Hold, Expire Hold; the new available balance after the hold is imposed or expired.
+• Program API responsenew_balanceCreate Hold, Expire Hold; the new available balance after the hold is applied or removed.

 Customer Master RDFAVAILABLE BALANCEThe available balance as of 23:59:59 on the previous day.
 This is the CURRENT BALANCE with pending transactions subtracted out.